 Catmint Seeds: You may grow a Cat mint plant at home using these Nepeta cataria seeds.
 Catmint makes cats utterly ecstatic.
 It has a relaxing impact on people.
 You can relax with a cup of catmint tea, which also has many other health benefits.
 Some claim that catmint might even cause minor hallucinations!
 1700 seeds per gram

 contains 1700 seeds per gram or 1 gram. in a container that is hermetically sealed.

-Catmint (Nepeta Cataria) is perhaps more known for what it does for cats than for what it does for humans.
+Nepeta cataria, sometimes known as catmint, is likely more known for what it can do for cats than for people.